 Speakers are also welcome to submit proposals for roundtable discussions on these and related topics.

 Potential roundtables can include:

-- Differences in theoretical approaches to anime and manga
+- Different theoretical approaches to the study of anime and manga.

-- Anime/manga fan practices and activities in different countries, cultures and regions
+- Anime/manga fan practices and activities around the world.

 - Techniques for (and challenges of) using anime/manga in secondary and undergraduate education.